 - Tags:Optionally, you can apply tags.
 If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.

 The bucket is created immediately and you can add objects to it.
 Objects added to archive buckets are immediately archived and must be restored before they are available for download.

 Uploading Files to a Bucket

-Object Storage supports individual files up to 50 GB.
-You can use the Console to upload files 5 GB or smaller.
+Object Storage supports individual files up to 50 GB/s.
+You can use the Console to upload files 5 GB/s or smaller.
 For larger files, use the SDK or API.

 To upload files to your bucket using the Console:

-- Click the bucket name to view its details.
+- From the Object Storage Details screen, click the bucket name to view its details.

-The object is uploaded and displayed in the list of objects.
+The selected objects are uploaded and displayed in the list of objects in the bucket.